 How to insulate your Home - Cavity Walls

-Roughly a third of heat is lost through un-insulated walls.
+Roughly half of all heat is lost through un-insulated walls.

-Roughly a third of heat is lost through un-insulated walls, heat will always move from a warm area to a cold one and the colder it is outside the faster the heat in your home will escape into the surrounding air.
+Roughly half of all heat is lost through un-insulated walls.
+Heat will always move from a warm area to a cold one and the colder it is outside the faster the heat in your home will escape into the surrounding air.
 Insulating a cavity wall will reduce your fuel bills considerably.

 What type of walls do you have?

 The majority of homes in the UK have one of two types of walls:

 - Cavity walls consist of two walls with a gap in between, referred to as the cavity; in order to insulate a cavity wall, the cavity should be filled.
 The outside is made up of brick and the inside is made up of brick or concrete blocks.
 If your home was built from 1920 onwards, you are likely to have cavity walls.

 - Solid walls are made up of one single solid wall usually made of brick or stone.
 If your home was built before 1920, you are likely to have solid walls – this means more energy is being used while your home tries to retain its heat.
 Find out more about solid walls.

 If your home is made up of steel or timber frames, or pre-fabricated concrete, you may not have a cavity wall to fill, but you may be able to insulate your walls in the same way a solid wall would be insulated.
 To insulate any other type of wall you may need a specialist company, for more information or to find an insulation installer contact the National Insulation Association.